#19 Episode - Venturing in Taxes

 We don't know how the President’s plans or tax policy will play out in Congress, but when has that ever stopped us from weighing in on social media?

-Not that tweeting ever makes good tax policy, but there seems to be two primary responses on Twitter:
+Not that tweeting ever makes good tax policy, but there seem to be two primary responses on Twitter:

 “Tax the damn rich” and “socialists are hijacking our democracy.”1